Lithium carbonate

 • If you take lithium twice a day, take your dose in the morning and evening.

-• Swallow lithium tablets and capsules with a full glass of water (200250 mLs).
-Do not crush or chew the tablets and don't take them with hot liquids.
+• Swallow lithium tablets and capsules with a full glass of water (200 to 250 mLs): Don't crush or chew the tablets and don't take them with hot liquids.
 It is best to take each dose with food to reduce nausea (feeling sick) and stomach upset.

 • Missed dose: If you forget your dose, take it as soon as you remember that day.
-But if it is nearly time for your next dose, just take the next dose at the right time.
+But if it's nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

-Alcohol may increase your chance of side effects such as drowsiness.
+• Alcohol: Alcohol may increase your chance of side effects such as drowsiness.
 Alcohol can also cause dehydration which in turn can affect your lithium levels.
+Limit drinking alcohol while on lithium.

 Lithium levels

-You will need to have regular blood tests to make sure that your lithium dose is right and safe for you.
-This is because the amount of lithium in your bloodstream has to be just right – too little and it will not work well, too much and it could be harmful.
+You'll need to have regular blood tests to make sure that your lithium dose is right and safe for you.
+This is because the amount of lithium in your bloodstream has to be just right – too little and it won't work well, too much and it could be harmful.

 Timing of the blood test to check your lithium level